Updated January 25, 2018

-The adjacent project areas will include construction in Piedmont, Humboldt, Woodlawn and King neighborhoods, plus a few blocks in Overlook and Arbor Lodge.
+The adjacent project areas include construction in Piedmont, Humboldt, Woodlawn and King neighborhoods, plus a few blocks in Overlook and Arbor Lodge.
 The overall boundaries extend from Columbia Boulevard to the north, Campbell Avenue to the west, Going Street to the south, and 17th Avenue to the east.
 See map below.

 For details about the Piedmont project, click here.